repository-xy/GeoDual-Net/README.md

-# GeoDual-Net: A Lightweight Heterogeneous Dual-Decoder for Geospatial Image Segmentation
+# GeoDual-Net: A Lightweight Heterogeneous Dual-Decoder for Remote Sensing Image Segmentation

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the official PyTorch implementation of the paper: **GeoDual-Net: A Lightweight Heterogeneous Dual-Decoder for Geospatial Image Segmentation**.
+This repository contains the official PyTorch implementation of the paper: **GeoDual-Net: A Lightweight Heterogeneous Dual-Decoder for Remote Sensing Image Segmentation**.

 ## 📝 Overview & Abstract

-High-resolution geospatial image segmentation faces significant challenges due to the extreme spatial complexity of urban landscapes.
-Current methods face inherent architectural trade-offs: Convolutional Neural Networks (CNNs) lack long-range dependency modeling, Vision Transformers (ViTs) demand excessive computation, and conventional skip connections often propagate shallow background noise.
+High-resolution semantic segmentation of remote sensing imagery is frequently hindered by the intricate spatial heterogeneity of urban environments and the performance bottlenecks of existing architectures.
+Current methods face inherent trade-offs: Convolutional Neural Networks (CNNs) struggle with long-range context, Vision Transformers (ViTs) incur prohibitive computational costs, and conventional feature propagation often amplifies shallow spectral confusion.

-**GeoDual-Net** is proposed as a lightweight and accurate segmentation network to address these bottlenecks.
-It achieves a favorable balance between lightweight design and competitive accuracy, making it highly suitable for resource-constrained geospatial applications.
+**GeoDual-Net** is introduced as a computationally efficient framework designed to resolve these trade-offs.
+It achieves a superior balance between lightweight design and competitive accuracy, making it highly suitable for resource-constrained Earth observation tasks, such as edge computing on airborne or spaceborne platforms.

 ## 🏗️ Architecture Design